We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Key Insights

-• A square's color can be determined by its column and row.
+• Each square's color can be determined by the parity (odd/even) of the sum of its column index and row number.

 Space and Time Complexity